 How I Found It

-When Janice (Studio Maya, our illustrious leader at Scrapbookgraphics) first mentioned Periscope, I have to admit I thought it was a bit strange that anyone would want to broadcast themselves live, but I was intrigued and had a look around.
+I have to admit I thought it was a bit strange that anyone would want to broadcast themselves live, but I was intrigued and had a look around.
 That first night, I watched bits of rock concerts from L.A.
 (The Foo-Fighters), Vancouver (AC/DC) and Austin, TX.
 (Clint Black)!
 I wandered around a temple in Thailand and explored a little town in Virginia.
 I watched a musician sitting with his guitar in front of a fireplace and then walked the streets in Paris with a tourist.
 I watched Deepak Chopra speak and John Legend (swoon) sing!
 It was pretty amazing and I was definitely hooked.

 In fact, it was so much fun, I thought I’d do a little demonstration for you on how to use Periscope.
 The video is 20 minutes long, so grab your beverage of choice and come back and read the rest of this post for more information.